tobiheim/teams-health-feature-monitoring/README.md

 Example post:
 ![MC List](https://www.saibot-lab.com/GitHub/teams_health_feature_monitoring/usage4.png)

-*The solution is designed for Microsoft Teams but can also be used for all Office 365 services.*
 You only need to change the filter inside the flow.

 ## Roadmap

 Next up is to add a planner step for any "Call to Action" Message Center notifications to follow up with these items.
+Also I plan to add samples for each Office 365 workload and the required filters.

 See the [open issues](https://github.com/tobiheim/teams-health-feature-monitoring/issues) for a list of proposed features (and known issues).